 As with any exercise regime, it takes time to build muscles.
 The good thing about these mouth and throat exercises is that they can be done almost anywhere.

 When incorporated with proper treatment, mouth and throat exercises can strengthen your muscles and reduce the symptoms of sleep apnea.
 Try these exercises to help you get a better night’s rest:

 Don’t worry, this exercise doesn’t actually include yelling.
 Similar to a tiger roaring, open your mouth as wide as possible and stick your tongue out as far as you can.
 Try to reach your chin, holding this position for five minutes.
 This will strengthen the muscles in the back of your throat.

 Touch Nose and Chin

 First, stick your tongue out and try to touch your nose.
-This’ll strengthen your jaw even if you can’t reach your nose.
+This will strengthen your jaw even if you can’t reach your nose.
 Next, try touching your chin with your tongue.
 Hold this position for at least 10 seconds.

 Soft Palate Blowing

 For this exercise, close your mouth and breathe in through your nose.
 Keeping your mouth closed, exhale and push the air out through your lips.
 If you feel resistance in the back of your throat, that means you’re doing it right.

 To help minimize snoring, position the top of your tongue behind your front teeth.
 Slide your tongue back toward your throat, curling it.
 This technique helps strengthen the muscles in your throat and neck.

 Jaw Tension Relief